Make sure you have published your list and made the tool available in your Interact site.

 If you decide you don't want to have the student discussion feature in your list, you can easily disable it.

-Instructors of a Subject site will also be able to see how many people have clicked on the citation.
+Subject site Instructors will also be able to see how many people have clicked on the citation.
 This is indicated by an eye with the number of views next to it on each reading in the list.